osk2/yamaha-soundbar/README.md

 # Yamaha Soundbar

-> ⚠️ This component is under heavy development and expect some major changes in the future.
+> ⚠️ This component is under development and expect some major changes in the future.

 This component allows you to control Yamaha soundbar.